 4) Sleeping Bag Liner

 Backpacking with a sleeping bag is one of the age-old debates, filled with staunch followers on both sides of the fence.
 But one thing that is usually pretty universally agreed upon is the importance of a sleeping bag liner.
 They come in either silk or cotton (we recommend silk) and weigh next to nothing.
 They pack down to the size of a child’s fist and can make the difference between a comfortable night’s sleep and a shivering, painful nightmare which results in your body being bombarded by those most hated of all cheap accommodation companions – bed bugs!
 Use them!
+We personally love the new Sea To Summit range of silk liners.

 Not just for rock climbers, these extremely useful accessories can be used to hang an assortment of objects off and around your backpack and room.
 Sounds a bit obvious, but it can be great to have an easy place to clip your boots to the outside of your bag.
 Or somewhere for your daypack to hang off your front without you constantly having to have your arms through the straps.
+Grab your set here.

 Now, I‘m not talking about a whole spool of nylon rope to moor your backpack to a bus seat.
 I mean a few metres of small diameter rope which you can string between two fittings in your hostel room to hang wet clothes off, or tie loose objects together.
 And if you get bored, you can sit there and learn knots.
 Because let’s face it, knowing how to tie knots is an essential skill that every person should have!